BYUignite/ignis/docs/mainpage.md

 * `./fuego.x premixed`
 * `./fuego.x diffusion`
 * `./fuego.x diffusion_table`
+* `./fuego.x flamelet`
 If no option is set the code defaults to premixed.
 Each of these options has a corresponding driver function that sets up and runs the case.
 The driver functions read case parameters from corresponding input files:
 * `input/input_premixed.yaml`
 * `input/input_diffusion.yaml`
 * `input/input_diffusion_table.yaml`
+* `input/input_flamelet.yaml`

 # Examples

-The three case types, with the default input files function as three example cases for the code.
+The four case types, with the default input files function as four example cases for the code.
 They can be modified and extended as desired.

 # Flame formulations